fundacionjala/enforce-gradle-plugin/_docs/usage.md

 {% endhighlight %}

-Remember that it is required to have configured salesforce
+Remember that having a configured  salesforce is required.